Osborn High School: Demographics

 As of 2006 students frequently dropped out of the school.
 In August 2003, the 9th grade class had 700 students.
 By December 2006 that class had 200 students.
 According to former DPS superintendent Dr. Connie Calloway, who was interviewed in the 2011 Dan Rather report "A National Disgrace," a typical class's student body declined from about 800-900 9th graders to 545 in the 10th grade, 345 in the 11th grade, and 245 in the 12th grade, with only 11 students passing the Michigan Educational Assessment Program (MEAP).
 As of Fall 2017 694 students are enrolled at Osborn.

 A former teacher at Osborn High stated that the student body was about one third Hmong after the first wave of Hmong people moved into northeast Detroit following the Vietnam War.
 During 1999, 250 of the students were Hmong, and the boys' volleyball team was 95% Hmong.
 Stan Allen, who served as principal, said that in 1987, when he first began working at the school, the Hmong students performed academically well and often received grade point averages of 3.5 to 4.0.
 In the ten years until December 1999 Allen said that the academic performance of Osborn's Hmong students declined.
 As of 2013, about 20 to 30 Hmong students attended the Osborn High School complex.
 The Hmong population in the Osborn neighborhood had declined due to Hmong people moving to Warren and Sterling Heights.

 Beginning in 1999 the Hmong students at Osborn began educating people about their ethnic group through a multi-cultural performance show they created, titled Asian American Awareness.
 A Korean American University of Michigan social work graduate student interning at the high school created a support organization to help the Hmong students.

 Location and facility

 Osborn is located along a street that features beauty supply stores, cell phone stores, churches, and fast food restaurants.
-As of 2010 a restaurant called Happy’s Pizza is across the street from Osborn.
-The manager, Mac Swift, said that the bulk of his morning business came from students.
-That year, when the district announced Osborn would be closed, Swift said that the closure would harm his business.
-Osborn ultimately remained open.

 In 2012 the school had a makeover intended to beautify the building and increase morale at the school.
 New carpets and new paint were installed.
 The remodeling used bright colors as a way of increasing morale.
 During the remodeling, the elevator was not functional, so football players volunteered to carry new cabinets and desks to the school's third floor.
 Bowman said "In years past, this building looked literally like a prison."